Summary

 Details

 Glucagon like peptide (GLP-1) agonists, such as liraglutide, exenatide, and semaglutide, have been increasingly used as a medication to address the current twin epidemics of diabetes and obesity.
-Their activities include increasing insulin production by pancreatic beta cells, improving insulin sensitivity in muscles and weight loss1,2.
-The mechanisms underpinning the weight loss caused by GLP-1 agonists have not yet been fully elucidated, but brown adipose tissue (BAT) appears to play an important role1,2.
+Their activities include increasing insulin production by pancreatic beta cells, improving insulin sensitivity in muscles and weight loss.
+The mechanisms underpinning the weight loss caused by GLP-1 agonists have not yet been fully elucidated, but brown adipose tissue (BAT) appears to play an important role.

 With more powerful GLP-1 agonists such as semaglutide entering in clinical practice, a better understanding of the relationship between GLP-1 and BAT is important.
 If BAT activity is found to be clinically significant as a mechanism of action of GLP-1 agonists, then the addition of adjuvants which enhance BAT activity could optimize the benefit of these medications.

 Currently, the main methods available to assess BAT activity are PET-CT with 18F-fluorodeoxyglucose, single-photon-emission CT scanning with tracers such as 123 I-meta-iodobenzylguanidine or 99mTc-tetrofosmin, and/or tissue biopsy 17-19.These techniques have distinct disadvantages as they are expensive and require either the administration of radiopharmaceuticals or tissue sampling.
 Their utility is, therefore, greatly limited as they can only be conducted on a very small number of subjects and are unable to provide indices of BAT function in real-time.
-Symonds et al 20demonstrated the feasibility of using infrared thermography as a safe, reproducible, and robust technique for measuring the temperature of the skin overlying BAT depots in the supraclavicular region and quantifying BAT thermogenesis induced by a cold challenge.
+Symonds et al demonstrated the feasibility of using infrared thermography as a safe, reproducible, and robust technique for measuring the temperature of the skin overlying BAT depots in the supraclavicular region and quantifying BAT thermogenesis induced by a cold challenge.

 We propose to assess BAT activity, using infrared thermography camera images, before individuals start weekly administration of semaglutide, at week 2- 4, and week 18-20.
 We hypothesize that this GLP-1 agonist, semaglutide, will cause an increase in BAT activity and a corresponsing increase in basal metabolic rate.